 PhD Student

-Research Interests — bee-microbe interactions, bee conservation, conservation policy.
+Research Interests — ecological modeling, conservation, conservation policy

 Nathalia Florez